10-82 Charles Wellington10, John Wellington9, Andrew8, Samuel7, Samuel6, Jacob5, Samuel4, Benjamin3, Nathan2, Henry1

 retirement Jean and Keith went to Florida for three months of each year.

-of Keith Harvey and Jean Birdsall, surname Harvey:
+Children of Keith Harvey and Jean Birdsall, surname Harvey:

 a)